mi-ctr1/mi-ctr1/README.md

 I am a non-traditional software engineering student in an accelerated B.S./M.S. program with a concentration in AI and reliability engineering.
 Independently, I am building toward intelligent systems, workflow automation, and reliability-centered design by writing real code and building real projects that develop the kind of hands-on technical foundation that matters in practice.

-I care about how systems behave in real-world conditions and how to make them more stable, observable, and dependable over time.
+I care about how intelligent systems behave in real-world conditions and how to make them more stable, observable, and dependable over time.

 ---